Payandah Khan: Rise to power

-The previous head of the Barakzais, Payandah Khan's elder brother Rahimdad Khan, eventually became unpopular among the Barakzais, which led to Timur Shah replacing him with Payandah Khan in 1774, and Payandah Khan was given the title "Sarfaraz Khan" (The Exalted Khan) ever since.
+The previous head of the Barakzais, Payandah Khan's elder brother Rahimdad Khan, eventually became unpopular among the Barakzais, which led to Timur Shah replacing him with Payandah Khan in 1774, and Payandah Khan was given the title Sarfaraz Khan (The Exalted Khan) ever since.

 Payandah Khan helped Zaman Shah Durrani in seizing the Durrani throne, and supported him throughout his campaigns after helping him and his legitimacy of being king.

+In December of 1793, Payandah Khan routed the Sikhs at Attock.

 Death and legacy

-As Zaman Shah Durrani got rid of his enemies in the short run, the Durrani Empire saw a period prosperity that it had not seen for a while.
+As Zaman Shah Durrani got rid of his enemies in the long run, the Durrani Empire saw a period of prosperity that it had not seen for a while.
 Fath Allah Khan began suspecting that a plot was formulating on Zaman Shah among Payandah Khan, and Azim Khan Alakozai, the head of the Jawansher Qizilbash, and numerous other prominent chiefs.
 Zaman Shah was then informed of what had come, where he fabricated witnesses to the event, while Payandah Khan's sons claimed Fath Allah was attempting to bring the fall of the Barakzais.

 Nonetheless, Payandah Khan and other conspirators were rounded up and executed, with their heads being displayed publicly in Kandahar.
 This execution brought dire consequences, such as the alliance between the Sadozais and the Barakzais which was now broken.
 As a result, Fateh Khan, who was the eldest of Payandah Khan's children, fled to Persia where Mahmud Shah Durrani was in exile, and swore his allegiance to him.
 This eventually led to Mahmud Shah replacing Zaman Shah after Fateh Khan engineered the blinding of Zaman Shah.

-Payandah Khan had 10 wives, 25 sons and 1 daughter by the time he died at the age of 41.
-These sons would become influential leaders in Afghan history, having 3 separate branches of being rulers of Kabul, Kandahar and Peshawar.
+Wives and children

+Payandah Khan had a large household and contracted marriages with women from several prominent Afghan tribal and military communities.
+These marriages reflected the political logic of the Durrani aristocracy, in which marital alliances helped connect tribal, military and courtly networks.
+He had at least twenty-one sons, several of whom became major political and military figures after his death.

+The maternal groupings of Payandah Khan's sons later became politically significant.
+Full brothers often acted together as factions, while different groups of half-brothers became associated with separate regional centres, especially Kabul, Kandahar and Peshawar.

+Sons

+The following list gives Payandah Khan's sons according to their maternal grouping, as preserved in dynastic and historical accounts.
+Some dates remain approximate or uncertain.